solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

                 .RuleFor(t => t.paidBy, (fake) => $"{fake.Name.FirstName().ToLower()}.{fake.Name.LastName().ToLower()}")
                 .RuleFor(t => t.costCenter, (fake) => fake.Commerce.Department(1).ToLower())
                 .GenerateLazy(100);
-            List<Task<ResourceResponse<Document>>> tasks = new List<Task<ResourceResponse<Document>>>();
+            List<Task<ItemResponse<Transaction>>> tasks = new List<Task<ItemResponse<Transaction>>>();
-            foreach(var transaction in transactions)
+            foreach (var transaction in transactions)
             {
-                Task<ResourceResponse<Document>> resultTask = client.CreateDocumentAsync(collectionLink, transaction);
+                Task<ItemResponse<Transaction>> resultTask = transactionContainer.CreateItemAsync(transaction);
                 tasks.Add(resultTask);
             }
             Task.WaitAll(tasks.ToArray());
-            foreach(var task in tasks)
+            foreach (var task in tasks)
             {
-                await Console.Out.WriteLineAsync($"Document Created\t{task.Result.Resource.Id}");
+                await Console.Out.WriteLineAsync($"Item Created\t{task.Result.Resource.id}");
             }
         }
     }
     ```

     > As a reminder, the Bogus library generates a set of test data.
 In this example, you are creating 100 items using the Bogus library and the rules listed above.
-The **GenerateLazy** method tells the Bogus library to prepare for a request of 500 items by returning a variable of type **IEnumerable<Transaction>**.
+The **GenerateLazy** method tells the Bogus library to prepare for a request of 100 items by returning a variable of type **IEnumerable<Transaction>**.
 Since LINQ uses deferred execution by default, the items aren't actually created until the collection is iterated.
 The **foreach** loops at the end of this code block iterates over the collection and creates asynchronous tasks.
 Each asynchronous task will issue a request to Azure Cosmos DB.
 These requests are issued in parallel and should cause an exceptional scenario since your  does not have enough assigned throughput to handle the volume of requests.

 1. Save all of your open editor tabs.